Kiszuriwalilibori/Codibly/README.md

-# Colors
+# Colorful Products

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

 ## Objective of this project

--   Demonstrate knowledge of React, Redux, Router
+-   Demonstrate knowledge of React, Redux, Router, Typescript and other technologies
--   Be a a playground for exercising a.m. technologies
+-   Be a a playground for exercising a.m. stack

 ### Features

--   initialy, fetches a list of colors from remote location
+-   initialy, fetches a list of products from remote location
--   displays the colors with pagination
+-   displays the paginated products while pagination takes place on API side
--   permits filtering one of colors
+-   permits selecting one of products
--   makes available full color data in modal
+-   makes visible full product data with modal
--   permits navigation both by pressing buttons and directly entering page number
+-   permits navigation between pages

 ### Tech